Pumpkins, crafts, haunts and mazes near Bella Vista

 INFO -- https://nightmareshauntedhouse.net/; 479 270-1313; email: [email protected]

-• WHAT -- The Elk River Haunted Float -- Sept.
-30-Oct.
-29 -- Hosted by Gracie's Lazy Days and Skeleton Acres.
+• WHAT -- The Elk River Haunted Float, open each Friday and Saturday through Oct.
+31. Hosted by Gracie's Lazy Days and Skeleton Acres.
 Floats start at sundown.
 Last check-in is 10 p.m. each Friday and Saturday along with Sunday, Oct.
 30, and Monday, Oct.
 31.

 WHERE -- 324 Canoe Camp Ln., Pineville, Mo., 64856